DavesCodeMusings/CloudPi/docs/install-docker-portainer.md

 Portainer provides a nice web front-end to the Docker system.
 You can plug any valid docker-compose.yml file into it's Stacks feature and have an application running within a matter of minutes.
 Portainer also offers advanced features like LDAP integration for user account and Git integration for docker-compose files.

 ## Portainer Community Edition
 Portainer itself is a containerized application.
 Obviously, you can't use Portainer to deploy Portainer.
 So for this one instance, docker-compose is used.
+Here's the procedure:
+* Create a directory named _portainer_.
+* Change to the _portainer_ directory.
-Copy the [docker-compose.yml for Portainer](https://github.com/DavesCodeMusings/CloudPi/blob/main/portainer/docker-compose.yml) onto your Pi.
-Change to the directory contining the file and run it with the command `docker-compose up -d`.
+* Copy the [docker-compose.yml for Portainer](https://github.com/DavesCodeMusings/CloudPi/blob/main/portainer/docker-compose.yml) into a file named `docker-compost.yml` in the `portainer` directory.
+* Deploy Portainer with the command `docker-compose up -d`.

-It should look something like this:
+It should look like this when deployed:
 ```
 pi@raspberrypi:~/cloudpi/portainer $ docker-compose up -d
 Creating network "portainer_default" with the default driver